-The best part of this “recipe” is that exact measurements are not required.
-Simply chop the amount of tomatoes and cucumber needed based on the number of mouths to be fed, and add a healthy dose of fresh basil and onion.
+The best part of this “recipe” is that exact measurements are not required, although I do provide a framework to get you started.
+Simply chop the amount of tomatoes and cucumber needed based on the number of people to be served, and then add a healthy dose of fresh basil and red onion.

-Sometimes, I forego the Italian vinaigrette and drizzle the salad with a syrupy balsamic vinegar.
-My mother-in-law prepares a similar dish, adding celery and substituting mayonnaise for the vinaigrette.
-A small dollop of mayo will blend with the natural juice of the tomatoes and create a flavorful dressing.
-And for a delicious option to buttering your corn, try rolling the corn in the dressing from the salad and sprinkling with a little coarse salt.
-Yum!
+On occasion, I forego the vinaigrette and drizzle the salad with an aged balsamic vinegar and some crumbled feta.
+My mother-in-law prepares a similar salad, adding celery and substituting mayonnaise for the vinaigrette.
+A dollop of mayo will blend with the natural tomatoes juices and create a tasty dressing.

 - Red onion